 A safety data sheet is a document that provides information about the properties, risks and safe use of a substance or mixture in industrial or professional activities.
 Provisions regarding safety data sheets are laid down in Article 31 of Title IV 'Information in the supply chain' of the REACH Regulation (EC) No 1907/2006.
 The supplier (manufacturer, importer, downstream user or distributor) responsible for placing a chemical substance or preparation on the market must compile a safety data sheet for chemicals intended for industrial or professional use and submit it to the recipient of the chemical.

 A few changes have been made to the safety data sheet requirements under the REACH Regulation.
-The amendment regulation regarding Annex II to the REACH Regulation 'Requirements for the compilation of safety data sheets' entered into force on 20 June 2010.
+Annex II to the REACH Regulation 'Requirements for the compilation of safety data sheets' have been amended by Commission Regulation (EU) 453/2010 and Commission Regulation (EU) 2015/830.
+Comission Regulation (EU) 2015/830 entered into force on 1 June 2015.

 A safety data sheet must be compiled for chemicals classified as dangerous and chemicals that contain dangerous substances.
 In addition, a safety data sheet must be compiled for substances that are persistent, bioaccumulative and toxic (PBT) or very persistent and very bioaccumulative (vPvB) or included in the "Candidate List" established in accordance with Article 59(1).
 Suppliers must also provide a recipient with the safety data sheet for a chemical that does not meet the criteria for classification as dangerous if so requested by the recipient.